mikeroyal/Game-Development-Guide/README.md

 [Panda3D](https://www.panda3d.org/) is a game engine, a framework for 3D rendering and game development for Python and C++ programs, developed by Disney and CMU.
 Panda3D is open-source and free for any purpose, including commercial ventures.

 [Source 2](https://developer.valvesoftware.com/wiki/Source_2) is a 3D video game engine in development by Valve as a successor to Source.
 It is used in Dota 2, Artifact, Dota Underlords, parts of The Lab, SteamVR Home, and Half-Life: Alyx.

+[Havok](https://www.havok.com/) is a middleware software suite that provides a realistic physics engine component and related functions to video games.
+It is supported  and optimized across all major platforms, including Nintendo Switch, PlayStation®, Stadia, and Xbox.
+Along with integrations for Unity and Unreal Engine and are used in countless proprietary game engines.

 [AutoDesk 3ds Max](https://www.autodesk.com/products/3ds-max/overview) is a professional software program for 3D modeling, animation, rendering, and visualization.
 3ds Max allows you to create stunning game environments, design visualizations, and virtual reality experiences.